amitmse/in_Python_/Decision Tree/README.md

 ## Advantages of Decision Trees

 	- Easy to Interpret
 	- No data massaging required, unlike regression
 	- Handles Non-linear Relationships

 ## Limitations of Decision Trees:
 	- Overfitting: May capture noise
 	- Low-Performance
  	- Poor Resolution on Data With Complex Relationships Among the Variables
   	- Practically Limited to Classification
    	- Poor Resolution With Continuous Expectation Variables

 -----------------------------------------------------------------------------------------------------
-## Variable selection measures:
+## Variable selection method:

 ### Gini Index: